a-freiberg/starter-academic/content/authors/amelie-freiberg/_index.md

 I specialize in conflict research and my research interests are\
 explaining sexual violence in armed conflicts and insurgent behaviour.\
 My dissertation seeks to explain and predict socialisation patterns by\
-insurgent groups in connection to sexual violence committed by those\
+insurgent groups in connection to conflict-related sexual violence.\
-groups.\
 \
 Besides my work, I am passionate about pets, plants, scrapbooking and knitting.

-Upcoming presentations:

-* Conflict Research Society (08.09 - 10.09)
-* Annual workshop of the working group on empirical methods of the German Association for Peace and Conflict Studies (Arbeitsgemeinschaft für Friedens- und Konfliktforschung – AFK), Goethe Universität Frankfurt (23.09 & 24.09)

 <!--EndFragment-->